-City staff had two violations for late/nonreporting of disinfection byproducts in 2017.
-These violations were corrected.

-The violations were for reporting, due to sample collection schedule change or timing of data transmitted to the state, and did not have any impact on water quality.
-Sample collection schedules have been corrected, and sample results revealed no violation of contaminant levels.
+City staff had one violation for late/nonreporting of routine coliform in 2018.
+The violation was for reporting due to a sample collection schedule change or timing of data transmitted to the state, and did not have any impact on water quality.
+Sample collection schedules have been corrected, and sample results revealed no violations of contaminant levels.